rebane2001/meridian/README.md

 ##Running
 Make sure you have Python 3.x installed and run meridian.py
 There is also an exe available in the Releases

+##1.1 update
+You can now open up the mysterious LL.mp4